How Our Test Kitchen Picks the Best Products, from Pantry Items to Cooking Gear

 - Function: Does it consistently do what it’s supposed to do?

-- Convenience: How easy is it to disassemble for cleaning?
+- Convenience: Is it easy to operate?
+Do you need any additional accessories?
+How easy is it to disassemble for cleaning?

 - Appearance: Is it something you’d want on your kitchen counter?